UFMG-Finance-Club/analyzeBRfunds/README.md

 # analyzeBRfunds
 Get, manipulate and analyze data on Brazilian investment funds.

 We provide three main modules, **utils.DataDownload**, **preprocess.DataClean** e **metrics.FinancialMetrics**, aimed to download Brazilian funds data (and auxiliary data such as Brazilian risk-free asset or Ibovespa daily prices), apply some basic and general transformations and extract metrics such as return or alphas and betas, respectively.
-Behind the scenes, [Dask](https://docs.dask.org/en/stable/) is used in **preprocess.DataClean** and [Pandas](https://pandas.pydata.org/) in **metrics.FinancialMetrics**, so further transformations in data, in any of the steps, can be easily applied using these modules without the need to re-read the files.
+Behind the scenes, [Dask](https://docs.dask.org/en/stable/) is used in **preprocess.DataClean** and [Pandas](https://pandas.pydata.org/) in **metrics.FinancialMetrics**, so further transformations in data, in any of the steps, can be easily applied using these libraries without the need to re-read the files.

 We recognize data wrangling is an extremely flexible activity, and by no means we intend to provide a general framework to all the most frequent tasks one does when dealing with funds (and financial, in general) data.
 Indeed, we just introduce some very basic wrappers, developed in a particular context (presented in this notebook) where they were quite useful, and actually can still be for an external user, but it's obviously expected one can -- and should -- persist in data exploration with another Dask/Pandas/etc resources.

-As of March 2022, this code is highly experimental and should be used with cautious in a production environment.
+As of March 2022, this code is experimental and should be used with cautious in a production environment.

 ## Usage